Foreword

 Carriageways are the most valuable highway asset in Plymouth, having a Gross Replacement Cost of nearly £1.5 billion and receive the greatest levels of maintenance expenditure.
 They were the first asset, for which lifecycle plans have been developed, resulting in the creation of several investment scenarios which have modelled current condition, investment levels and desired performance outcomes.
 This has enabled a greater understanding of where to target investment to achieve the desired levels of service.

-Management of potholes and other carriageway safety issues arising across the network is delivered using a combination of capital and revenue funding.
-By employing an asset management-based approach and improving the co-ordination of road maintenance and improvement activity, Plymouth will continue to increase the value achieved in road maintenance, improve network resilience and reduce the burden on revenue budgets through the delivery of effective programmes of preventative work.
+Management of highway defects and other carriageway safety issues arising across the network is delivered using a combination of capital and revenue funding.
+By employing an asset management-based approach and improving the co-ordination of road maintenance and improvement activity, Plymouth will continue to increase the value achieved in road maintenance, improve network resilience and reduce the burden on revenue budgets through the delivery of effective programmes of preventative work .

-Current Challenges: To maintain the resilient network at its current condition by preventing the percentage of “red” condition assets from increasing whilst also managing the unclassified network to avoid its further deterioration with growing demands on the existing budgets.
+Current Challenges: To maintain the resilient network at a suitable condition by managing the percentage of “red” condition assets, whilst also managing the unclassified network to avoid its further deterioration with growing demands on the existing budgets.

 Desired Outcome: To sustain the overall condition of the carriageway network at an acceptable level whilst maximising value for money through asset management and exploring innovative technologies and alternative surface types.